Oseltamivir/playground/README.md

 6. New UI and Visualizations: The UI expanded to include controls for FL parameters and new charts to visualize FL-specific metrics like client participation, communication cost, and loss distribution.

 All modifications are done on top of TensorFlow's work, if "Enable FL" is not checked, the original TensorFlow functionality remains.
+More info on the controls and visualizations can be found on the playground itself.

 ---
 # Deep playground